fluiddyn/fluidimage/doc/index.rst

 FluidImage documentation
 ========================

-FluidImage is a libre Python framework for scientific treatments of large series of images.
+FluidImage is a libre Python framework for scientific processing of large series of images.
 This package is very young but it is already mature enough to be used "in production" to